zKnight79/GamePadTest/README.md

 # GamePadTest
-Monogame program to test Gamepad
+Monogame program to test Gamepad, by zKnight79
-By zKnight79

 Only test 1st player GamePad